tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

-There's a fair bit of setup in this test.
-The main thing to note is that a fake Yahoo server is setup (line 6) and the internal component that acts as the client (at line 8) is setup to point to it.
+There's a lot of setup in this test.
+The main thing to note is that a fake Yahoo server is setup (line 6) and the internal component that acts as the client (at line 8) is configured to point to it.
 The client will make a real HTTP request to the fake server.
 The fake server allows us to interrogate the messages it received for the purposes of the test (line 29).

 The assertion against a specific HTTP message is defined in the HTML specification.
 The result looks like this.

 ![](images/part2/design.md/test-yahoo-specification-result.png)

+In theory, the same test should be runnable against a real instance of Yahoo or out locally controlled fake Yahoo.

 A> ## Keeping fakes in sync with real services {#keeping-fakes-in-sync-with-real-services-aside}
 A>
 A>We've verified that we make the right API calls to Yahoo but used a fake Yahoo to do so.
-The tests go through the production Yahoo class adapter but talk to a different end points which we own.
+The tests go through the production Yahoo class but talk to a different end point which we own.
 There's a danger that the behaviour we set on these fake services can get out of sync with the real services.
 If Yahoo change their API, we'd want a test to fail.
 Faked out tests could still pass.
 A>
 A>For example, if we've build our tests expecting market data to respond with a HTTP response code of 404 (Not Found) for a price that isn't yet available, we should prove that's what Yahoo would actually return.
 Working from a specification is one thing but we'd prefer to have a test fail if our mocks and real market data components get out of sync.
 A>